Shania Twain: 1997–2001: Come On Over, international breakthrough, and Limelight Sessions

-In 1998, following the pop release of "You're Still the One", the Come On Over album was released in a remixed format for the European market as a pop album with less country instrumentation, and actually gave her the big breakthrough in Europe she and her producer husband Robert John "Mutt" Lange were looking for.
+In 1998 following the pop release of "You're Still the One", the Come On Over album was released in a remixed format for the European market as a pop album with less country instrumentation, and gave her the big breakthrough in Europe she and Lange were looking for.
 Come On Over went to No. 1 on the UK album charts for 11 weeks.
 It became the biggest selling album of the year in the UK and a bestseller in other big European markets as well, selling more than one million copies in Germany and nearly 4 million in the UK alone.
-Although "You're Still The One" and the pop version of "From This Moment On" cracked the Top 10 of the UK charts and "When" had success in the Top 20, the songs that finally drew European attention to the album were the pop remixed singles of "That Don't Impress Me Much", which reached number 3 in the UK and cracked the Top 10 in Germany, and "Man!
+Although "You're Still The One" and the pop version of "From This Moment On" cracked the Top 10 of the UK charts and "When" had success in the Top 20, the songs that drew European attention to the album were the pop remixed singles of "That Don't Impress Me Much", which reached number 3 in the UK and cracked the Top 10 in Germany, and "Man!
 I Feel Like a Woman!", which peaked at number 3 in both the UK and France.
 Additionally, "You've Got a Way" was remixed specifically for inclusion on the soundtrack for the film Notting Hill.
 Subsequently, a reissue of the international version of the album was released worldwide, including the US and Europe, containing three of these new remixes.
 Additionally, the album set the record for the longest ever stay in the Top 20 of the Billboard 200, remaining there for 99 weeks.
 Billboard magazine declared Shania Twain the most played adult contemporary artist on US radio in 1999.

-In 1998, Twain launched her first major concert tour, aided by her manager Jon Landau, a veteran of many large-scale tours with Bruce Springsteen.
+In 1998, she launched her first major concert tour, aided by her manager Jon Landau, a veteran of many large-scale tours with Bruce Springsteen.
 The Come On Over Tour shows were a success, winning the "Country Tour of the Year" in 1998 and 1999 by Pollstar Concert Industry Awards.

-In 2000, Twain was initially scheduled to release a Christmas album, but plans to release one were cancelled later in the year.
+In 2000, she was initially scheduled to release a Christmas album, but plans to release one were cancelled later in the year.
+As of 2004, Come on Over has sold over 20 million copies in the United States, being certified Double Diamond by the RIAA.

-Following the success of Come On Over, independent label Limelight Records released The Complete Limelight Sessions in October 2001.
-The album included 16 tracks recorded in the late 1980s before Twain signed her record deal with Mercury.

-As of 2012, the album has sold over 20 million copies in the United States, being certified Double Diamond by the RIAA.